horuslabsio/Starknet-Scaffold/docs/src/chapter_2/subchapter_1.md

 ### Method One: Using `create-starknet-app` executable.

-The recommended way to start with Starknet-Scaffold is by using the `create-starknet-app` command.
+The recommended way to get started with Starknet-Scaffold is by using the `create-starknet-app` executable.
 This method allows you to choose between different boilerplate types based on your project needs.

 1. Run the executable